updated July 2023

 We are committed to providing the highest standards of care for our patients and to communicating fully with you.

 This document sets out our practice Terms and Conditions which, together with the information on our website, hopes to answer any questions you may have.

-If there are any further questions you have please feel free to contact us directly and we will be happy to help.
+If there are any further questions, please feel free to contact us directly and we will be happy to help.

-Consultations are by appointment only, which can be made by telephoning us on 01904 393 393 during normal opening hours.
+Consultations are by appointment only, which can be made by telephoning us at 01904 393 393 during normal opening hours.

 When you make an appointment, we set aside time exclusively for you and your pet, and if you are late for your appointment, we may not be able to give you the full time originally set aside for you in consideration of the schedule of the clients who are next.
 If you arrive after the end of your scheduled time, we may not be able to see you at all at that time.

 Consent for any medical or surgical procedure including euthanasia can only be given by a person over 18 years of age.
 Clients are also requested that animals must not be brought to the surgery by children under 16 years of age even when in possession of a validly signed consent form.
 Similarly, we are unable to discharge an animal into the care of a minor.

 24/7 Emergency Care

 We are proud to be able to operate an in-house out-of-hours service for our registered clients, so if you are concerned about your pet outside of our normal opening hours, please call our telephone number 01904 393 393 to speak to the duty vet or nurse.

 The duty vet or nurse will be able to advise you over the phone and go through a range of questions to decide if your pet needs urgent attention.
 As a result, the duty vet may ask you to bring your pet to the surgery at Green Lane at a specific time.